eddiewu01/NCAA-Basketball-Prediction/README.md

 ## Structure

 #### NCAA_Predictions_And_Insights.ipynb
-This jupyter notebook file contains all the steps for building this model, from preparation of data to testing the model on 2017 march madness matchups.
+This jupyter notebook file contains the essential implementation of this project.
+It outlines the steps for building this model, from preparation of data to testing the model on 2017 march madness matchups.

 #### Reports
 This folder contains the proposal and final report of this project.